BUCKS-VEXU/osu-robotics/src/routes/Home/osu-robotics.md

 - [x] Make team roller more reactive for mobile
 - [x] Sections.tsx is a mess, just make it a subdirectory
 - [x] Factor CSS out of Sponsors.tsx
-- [ ] Add touch support for team roller on mobile
+- [x] Add touch support for team roller on mobile
+    - [ ] Make selecting a team on mobile not cause the background color to shift